-However, their choice of hives do take a beating and may need replacement sooner than yours would.
+However, their choice of hives does take a beating and may need replacement sooner than yours would.

 What Color Should You Paint Your Beehives?

 Most commercial beekeepers paint their beehives white.
-It’s simple and allows the reflection of light and heat which aids to keep the interior of the hive cool.
+It’s simple and allows the reflection of light and heat, which aids in keeping the interior of the hive cool.

 All light colors will serve the same purpose.
 If you live in a particularly warm area, you’ll want to avoid darker colors.
 Icy states can embrace their browns, blacks, and aubergine hues.

 The hives don’t have to be just one color.
 You could paint a mural on the hive.
-It is thought that having unique patterns on the hives will keep the bees from drifting.
+There are beliefs that having unique patterns on the hives will keep the bees from drifting.

 Sometimes, bees can have a challenge finding their hive when all hives in the apiary are relatively close together.
-All the pheromones get mixed up in the air and zeroing in on their true home becomes an unfortunate game of ‘Where’s Waldo?’
+All the pheromones mix up in the air, and zeroing in on their true home becomes an unfortunate game of ‘Where’s Waldo?’

 They have been found to drift toward the hives at the end of the line.
 A particularly colorful painting of beautiful flowers like these above the entrance would be just the welcome mat they need.